MilesQLi/milesqli.github.io/_pages/cv.md

 Service
 ======

-* Reviewer for the Journal of Nature Communications
+* Co-reviewer As an Early Career Researcher for the Journal of Nature Communications

 * Reviewer for the Journal of Computer Virology and Hacking Techniques